Keito Nakamura

-Keito Nakamura (中村 敬斗, Nakamura Keito) is a Japanese footballer who plays for Austrian Football Bundesliga club LASK.
-He plays either as an attacking midfielder or a forward.
+Keito Nakamura (中村 敬斗, Nakamura Keito) is a Japanese professional footballer who plays for Ligue 2 club Reims and the Japan national team.
+He plays either as a left winger or a forward.

 Club career

+Gamba Osaka

 Nakamura joined Gamba Osaka from Kantō Soccer League side Mitsubishi Yowa ahead of the 2018 J1 League season.
-He made his senior debut at the age of 17 on 24 February 2018 in a 3–2 home defeat by Nagoya Grampus in which replaced Hwang Ui-jo in the 69th minute and 10 minutes later crossed for Shun Nagasawa to head home and make the score 2-2.
+He made his senior debut at the age of 17 on 24 February 2018 in a 3–2 home defeat by Nagoya Grampus in which replaced Hwang Ui-jo in the 69th minute and 10 minutes later crossed for Shun Nagasawa to head home and make the score 2–2.

-In total he played 17 J1 League games during his debut campaign and netted 1 goal, the winner in a 2–1 win over V-Varen Nagasaki on November 24.
+In total he played 17 J1 League games during his debut campaign and netted 1 goal, the winner in a 2–1 win over V-Varen Nagasaki on 24 November.
 He also scored once in 7 J.League Cup games and made one substitute appearance in the Emperor's Cup, a shock home defeat to Kwansei Gakuin University.

 Nakamura spent a large part of the second half of the season with Gamba's Under-23 side in J3 League where he netted 4 times in 15 appearances with the goals coming against FC Tokyo U-23, Thespakusatsu Gunma and Azul Claro Numazu.

+FC Juniors 00

 In February 2021, Nakamura has loaned to 2.
 Liga (Austria) club FC Juniors OÖ.

+LASK

 On 11 August 2021, he signed a three-year contract with Austrian club LASK.

+Reims

+On 10 August 2023, it was announced that he would permanently transfer to Stade Reims of France's Ligue 1.
+On 12 August, he made his Ligue 1 debut in the opening game against Olympique de Marseille, coming on as a substitute in the 15th minute of the second half.
+On 26 September, he scored his first goal in Ligue 1 in Round 6 against Lille OSC.

 International career

 Nakamura has represented Japan at Under-15, Under-16 and Under-17 level playing in both the AFC Under-16 Championship in 2016, and the 2017 FIFA U-17 World Cup in which he netted 4 times in 4 games before Japan were eliminated by England at the last-16 stage.

+In March 2023, he was called up by Hajime Moriyasu for the senior national team for friendlies against Uruguay and Colombia.
+He made his debut against Uruguay on 24 March 2023, coming off the bench in the 89th minute.
+The match ended in a 1–1 draw.
+On 15 June, he came on as a substitute from the start of the second half against El Salvador and scored his first goal for the national team.
+On 12 September, he made his first start for the national team against Turkey and scored two goals.

+In January 2024, he was named for the 2023 AFC Asian Cup final squads alongside Reims teammate, Junya Itō.